leiter2121/Chatbot-GPT-3.5-turbo/README.md

 ## Acknowledgments

-This program was created by adapting the OpenAI GPT-3 and integrating it with the Bing Search API, DALL·E, and Amazon Polly.
+This program was created by adapting the OpenAI GPT-3.5 Turbo LLM and integrating it with the Bing Search API, DALL·E, and Amazon Polly.